SciTools/nc-time-axis/docs/api.rst

 ----------

-The :py:class:`AutoCFTimeFormatter` is what is used by default when plotting :py:class:`cftime.datetime` axis; it will automatically pick a set of ticks and date label format depending on the axis range.
+The :py:class:`AutoCFTimeFormatter` is what is used by default when plotting :py:class:`cftime.datetime` axis; it will automatically pick a date label format depending on the axis range.
 If you would like more control over the format of the date labels you may use the :py:class:`CFTimeFormatter` class.

 .. autosummary::
     :toctree: _api_generated/